JMRI/JMRI/scripts/HOWTO-distribution.md

 This group of items it just general code maintenance that we roll into the release process.
 They can be skipped occasionally.

-( ) Check for any files with multiple UTF-8 Byte-Order-Marks.
+[ ] Check for any files with multiple UTF-8 Byte-Order-Marks.
 This shouldn't usually happen but when it does can be a bit tricky to find.
 Scan from the root of the repository and fix any files found:

         grep -rlI --exclude-dir=.git $'\xEF\xBB\xBF\xEF\xBB\xBF'

 It might be necessary to use a Hex editor to remove the erroneous extra Byte-Order-Marks - a valid UTF-8 file should only have either one 3-byte BOM (EF BB BF) or no BOM at all.

-( ) Confirm that all the above changes have been committed back to GitHub trunk, and pull back to make sure your repository is at the right point
+[ ] Confirm that all the above changes have been committed back to GitHub main JMRI repository master branch, and pull back to make sure your repository is at the right point

-( ) Run "ant alltest"; make sure they all pass; fix problems and commit back
+[ ] Run "ant alltest"; make sure they all pass; fix problems and commit back

-( ) Run "ant decoderpro"; check for no startup errors, right version, help index present and working OK.
+[ ] Run "ant decoderpro"; check for no startup errors, right version, help index present and working OK.
 Fix problems and commit back.

-( ) This is a good place to check that the decoder XSLT transforms work
+[ ] This is a good place to check that the decoder XSLT transforms work

         cd xml/XSLT
         ant

 If you fix anything, commit it back.

-( ) This is a good place to make sure CATS still builds
+[ ] This is a good place to make sure CATS still builds

         http://jmri.org/help/en/html/doc/Technical/CATS.shtml